stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 03 (P1L3) - Design Concepts.md

 _If you were designing for performance, would you use an array or a collection of interdependent objects to hold data about weather for a region?_

 We would use an array.

+### Design Review Quiz

+_What are the negative consequences of testing a design for the first time once the project has been completed?_

+That would not be cost or time effective.